Pine Gap: Base

-The facilities at the base consist of a massive computer complex with 38 radomes protecting radio dishes and operates with over 800 employees.
+The facilities at the base consist of a massive super computer complex with 38 radomes protecting radio dishes and operates with over 800 employees.
 Former NSA employee David Rosenberg indicated that the chief of the facility was a senior CIA officer at the time of his service there.

-Australian personnel stationed at the installation have access to the entire facility (depending on role and clearance).
-However, all Australian personnel are prohibited from entering the NSA's cryptology room.
-Similarly, all US Personnel are prohibited from the Australian Signals Directorate's cryptology room.
+Documents released by Edward Snowden stated that the role of chief of facility is always filled by a US citizen, who reports directly the US National Reconnaissance Office.
+A senior Australian Signals Directorate official acts as deputy.

 The location is strategically significant because it controls United States spy satellites as they pass over one-third of the globe, including China, North Korea, the Asian parts of Russia, and the Middle East.
 Central Australia was chosen because it was too remote for spy ships passing in international waters to intercept its signals.
 The facility has become a key part of the local economy.

 Military activities

 Pine Gap's activities have become more military-focused over time.
 One of its roles is to detect and geolocate the source of electronic signals, such as those emitted by mobile phones.
 This information is used by Five Eyes to identify and geolocate targets of interest, which it can then attack using special forces or lethal unmanned drones, for example.

 Since it was established, Pine Gap has assisted the US in planning for nuclear war.

 Leaked Department of Defence documents revealed that satellites controlled by the Pine Gap and Joint Defence Facility Nurrungar facilities were used during the Vietnam War to pinpoint targets for bombings in Cambodia.

 Joint Defence Facility Nurrungar relayed warnings of Scud missile launches to the Israel Defence Forces (IDF) during the Gulf War in the early 1990s.
 By 2003, this function had been fully transferred to Pine Gap.

-Location data provided by Pine Gap was used by the US to kill al-Qaeda and the Taliban soldiers with drones.
-US drones have also killed hundreds of civilians.
+Location data provided by Pine Gap was used by the US drone programme, which has killed between 2500 and 3500 al-Qaeda and Taliban soldiers as well as hundreds of civilians.

 During the Gaza war, it is alleged Pine Gap provided the IDF with communications and electronic intelligence, which it had collected using two geosynchronous Orion satellites located over the Indian Ocean.